 - 55% of consumers research products online when planning a significant purchase.

 - 70% of consumers shop using local small business websites.

-- Of those consumers, 57% buy locally to keep money in the community, 38% like to support local creators, 28% buy from small businesses because the customer support is better, and 19% like supporting local nonprofits.
+- Of those consumers, 57% buy locally to keep money in the community, 38% like to support local creators, 28% buy from small businesses because customer support is better, and 19% like to support local nonprofits.